centuryglass/IntraPaint/doc/menu_options.md

 <img src="./labeled_screenshots/generator_window.png" alt="Screenshot of the image generator selection window, with specific elements numbered."/>

 1. The list of available image generation modes.
 The active mode will be underlined.
 Click any option to show more information on the right.
-   - 1a. **Stable Diffusion WebUI API**: The primary AI image generation mode.
+   - 1a. **Stable Diffusion WebUI API**: Provides Stable Diffusion image generation by sending requests to a running copy of the [Stable Diffusion WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui?tab=readme-ov-file#stable-diffusion-web-ui).
+   - 1b. **Stable Diffusion ComfyUI API**: Provides Stable Diffusion image generation by sending requests to a running copy of [ComfyUI](https://github.com/comfyanonymous/ComfyUI?tab=readme-ov-file#comfyui).
-   - 1b. **GLID-3-XL image generation**: Runs the outdated GLID-3-XL image generator directly within IntraPaint.
+   - 1c. **GLID-3-XL image generation**: Runs the outdated GLID-3-XL image generator directly within IntraPaint.
 This option is not available when running the pre-bundled version of IntraPaint, and it requires significant additional setup.
-   - 1c. **GLID-3-XL image generation server**: Use GLID-3-XL image generation over a network.
+   - 1d. **GLID-3-XL image generation server**: Use GLID-3-XL image generation over a network.
-   - 1d. **No image generator**: Use IntraPaint without any AI image generation.
+   - 1e. **No image generator**: Use IntraPaint without any AI image generation.
-2. **Generator description**: A brief overview of the capabilities and limitations of the selected generator.
+2. **Description tab**: Provides a brief overview of the capabilities and limitations of the selected generator.
-3. **Setup and installation instructions**: Instructions for installing the selected image generator and getting it working with IntraPaint.
+3. **Setup Guide tab**: Click this tab to view instructions for installing the selected image generator and getting it to work with IntraPaint.
-4. **Status window**: Lists any issues detected that would prevent the generator from being used.
+4. **Status section**: Lists any issues detected that would prevent the generator from being used.
 5. **"Activate" button**:  Click to try and activate the selected generator.

 ### Generate (F4)

 Triggers AI image generation, creating or altering image content to insert into the [image generation area](./inpainting_guide.md#generation-area).
 Clicking this will switch IntraPaint to the [generated image selection view](./controls.md#generated-image-selection-view).
 This has the same effect as the Generate button on the [Image Generation Panel](./stable-diffusion.md#image-generation-panel).
-This option will only be available if the [image generator is configured and active](../README.md#ai-setup-stable-diffusion).
+This option will only be available if [an image generator is configured and active](../README.md#ai-setup-stable-diffusion).

 ---